Pravargav/DSA_Note/notes_Graph_Apna2.md

     }
 }
 ```
+**weighted dijikstra using pair**

--> weighted dijikstra using pair (no difference between directed and undirected code just the input adjacency list is changed)
+Note: no difference between directed and undirected code just the input adjacency list is changed.

 ```java